Why do you specialize in LARGE trees?

 Will a small tree catch up and surpass a large tree?

-We’ve heard people say that friends have told them that “a smaller tree will thrive and grow faster than a larger tree and, thus, catch up to the larger tree in no time.”
+Often we hear people say that friends have told them that “a smaller tree will thrive and grow faster than a larger tree and, thus, catch up to the larger tree in no time.”
 And that “while the larger tree will take longer to establish its roots and, thus, remain the same size for many years, the smaller tree has be ‘catching up’ with it during the same time-frame.”
 The thought behind this is, “Why buy a larger tree, when you can invest a smaller amount and know the trees will each be the same size in a few years?”
 Well, we disagree.
 First of all, the larger tree will not remain the same size for many years: In five years, a larger version of the same tree will, undoubtedly, be larger in size than the smaller tree.
 But many times a few years isn’t just five.
 Some tree grow quickly, others take 10+ years to really develop and take off.
 Therefore, some trees will always be dramatically different in size if planted at varying ages.
-Others might look relatively close in age over time.
+Others might look relatively close in age over longer periods time.

 Are large trees a good investment for my home?